VeritasSoftware/AspNetCore.ApiGateway/Docs/README_Orchestration.md

 Please see [**Authorization**](README_Authorization.md) section for more information on how to do this.

-The Api Orchestration returned by the endpoint has:

-*	All Api Keys and their Route Keys,
-*	The Verb
-*	The Request and Response Json Schema of each Route (if specified).

-The response is like below:
+The endpoint response is like below:

 ```json
 [